pylessard/python-can-isotp/doc/source/isotp/addressing.rst

 Addressing
 ==========

 ISO-15765 defines several addressing modes and this module supports them all.
-Depending on the addressing mode, the source/target addresses will be defined in different way.
+Depending on the addressing mode, the source/target addresses will be defined in a different way.
 An IsoTP address is represented by the :class:`isotp.Address<isotp.Address>` object.

 ------